-And we as runners also know how much it enriches our lives, how much value it brings us on the daily.
+For the frequent runners, we know how much it enriches our lives, how much value it brings us on the daily.

-There’s the social benefits - many of the most meaningful relationships I’ll ever have, have come through running.
-I’ve been fortunate to meet some incredible people through this sport and I think you probably have too.
+Aside from the fitness, the social benefits can be huge - many of the most meaningful relationships I’ll ever have, have come through running.
+I’ve been fortunate to meet some incredible people through this sport.

 Running rewards patience - take a long term view

 We all know the feeling of discovering something new and going way too hard on it.
 There’s a saying, ‘find what you love and let it kill you’, which is cool and all, but it’s not ‘find what you love and develop a stress fracture’.
 The point is, don’t rush in.
 So if you have a beginner runner telling you they’ve just started running every day - Tim reckons now might be a good time to tell them to ease up before they break something.

 “It’s easy to become infatuated with a new hobby and want to do it more and more.
 With running we have to account for the physical stress on the body and unfortunately newer runners won’t always pick up the warning signs of injury and overuse until it’s too late.”